smartscripts-nl/joplin-plugin-toggle-highlights-only-display/README.md

 * With the eye-button which this plugin adds to the Joplin notebar, you can toggle between highlights-only display, or display of the entire note text.
 * If a note doesn't contain any highlights at all, the note text will always be shown, even when highlights-only mode has been enabled.
 * When a note only contains shorter highlights (i.e.: less than 20 characters), the note will be treated as having no highlights.
 This allows the user to emphasize words, without triggering highlights-only mode because of these highlights.
-* You _can_ edit in highlights-only mode, but only inside highlighted texts.
+* This plug-in is mainly meant to use for _viewing_ content/highlights.
+That being said, you _can_ edit in highlights-only mode, but only inside highlighted texts.
 Don't use backspace or delete at the start or end of a highlighted text, because that might result in mangled content!
 * The plugin has a section in the Joplin settings, _Highlights-only toggler_.
 * In this settings section you can also define a hotkey for toggling the highlights-only display.
 * The plugin uses custom CSS for displaying the highlights-only mode: